ericsun95/Flying-High-Again/written_exam/markedquestions.md

   Excessively rich mixtures will cause additional carbon buildup on spark plugs, which may cause engine roughness.

+- <span style="color:green"> During the run-up at a high-elevation airport, a pilot notes a slight engine roughness that is not affected by the magneto check but grows worse during the carburetor heat check.
+Under these circumstances, what would be the most logical initial action? </span>
+- Check the results obtained with a leaner setting of the mixture.
+  The aircraft is at a higher altitude airport, causing the proper ratio of fuel to air to be too rich (too much fuel for available air).
+By leaning out the fuel with the mixture control, the proper ratio will be attained and the roughness will smooth out.

 ### Aerodynamics of Stalls and Spins
 - <span style="color:green"> During an approach to a stall, an increased load factor will cause the airplane to </span>
 - stall at a higher airspeed.